ddiprose/node-email-coding-test/README.md

   "toEmailAddresses": ["recipient@domain.com"],
   "ccEmailAddresses": [],
   "bccEmailAddresses": [],
-  "fromEmailAddress": "sender@domian.com",
+  "fromEmailAddress": "sender@domain.com",
   "body": "hello world",
   "subject": "test email",
   "isHtml": false
 }'
 ```

-Note: if it says that it was successful, when checking your email make sure to check your junk email folder (in case your email provider think's it's not from the recipient or is spam).
+Note: if it says that it was successful, be sure to check your junk email (in case your email provider thinks it's not from the recipient or is spam).

-## Description

-The demo is hosted on firebase as a serverless function.
-The code is written as a koa app, which firebase is able to use as a serverless app as koa exposes a callback method that implements a node request/reponse handler for itself.

-The code is written with to incorporate good software development practises and with maintainability in mind.
-For example, depending on interfaces rather that implementations.
-This would allow the app to be split up, e.g. into npm packages for example for the interfaces.

 ## Local execution